Your right to vote is precious

 - Citizens under age 21 were not eligible to vote until 1971, with the ratification of the 26th Amendment to the Constitution, lowering the voting age to 18.

 Your right to vote is precious.
 Generations of Americans have labored long, and some have died, to secure the voting rights we enjoy today.
-I join President Dunn and other leaders of the University, and the Western Student Association and Graduate Student Advisory Committee in urging you to exercise your right and responsibility as a citizen.
+I join President Montgomery and other leaders of the University, and the Western Student Association and Graduate Student Advisory Committee in urging you to exercise your right and responsibility as a citizen.

 Register to vote; study the candidates and issues carefully—be an informed voter; and on Election Day, go to the polls and vote.

 Your future and the future of the country are in the hands of the people we elect.